crust-firmware/crust/README.md

 The crust is the lowest-level component of a delicious fruit pie.
-Similarly, Crust is the lowest-level firmware component that runs on `$FRUIT` (Banana, Orange, Lichee) Pi single-board computers and other Allwinner-based devices, such as the Pine64 Pinebook and PinePhone.
+Similarly, Crust is the lowest-level firmware component that runs on `$FRUIT` (Banana, Orange, Lichee) Pi single-board computers and other Allwinner-based devices, such as the Olimex TERES-I laptop and the Pine64 PinePhone.

 Crust improves battery life and thermal performance by implementing a deep sleep state.
 During deep sleep, the CPU cores, the DRAM controller, and most